JuliaMath/QuadGK.jl/docs/src/quadgk-examples.md

 This approach and other approaches to computing Cauchy principal values are discussed in [Keller and Wróbel (2016)](https://doi.org/10.1016/j.cam.2015.08.021).
-This kind of "singularity subtraction" is powerful approach to efficient computation of integrals with singularities or near singularities.
+This kind of "singularity subtraction" is a powerful approach to efficient computation of integrals with singularities or near singularities.
 A huge variety of related techniques have been developed for [boundary element methods](https://en.wikipedia.org/wiki/Boundary_element_method), where a vast number of singular integrals